 “Plain and simple, if you’re not asking questions, picking [Atef Boulaabi’s] brain, and petting her loveable cat, then you’re doing yourself a disservice,” she adds.
 Plus, owner Boulabbi makes every ingredient accessible, regardless of your skill level and palate.
 If you are not fortunate enough to visit in person, SOS Chefs ships nationally.

 Fly by Jing

 Fly by Jing owner and Sichuan chef Jing Gao wanted to share her unique twist on the flavors of her hometown of Chengdu, China, as well as its packed hole-in-the-wall “fly” eateries—“so good they attract diners like flies,” she says on the company’s website.
-So Gao launched Fly by Jing in 2018, offering carefully crafted sauces, spices, kits, and more, with only non-GMO and 100 percent natural ingredients sourced from Chengdu.
+So Gao launched Fly by Jing in 2018, offering carefully crafted sauces, spices, kits, and more, with only 100 percent natural ingredients sourced from Chengdu.

 Eric Handelsman, Senior VP of Dotdash’s Food and Drink brands, is a self-professed spicy condiment fanatic—so it makes sense that he got turned on to Fly by Jing from an Instagram ad for its chili crisp.
 So he ordered the Triple Threat trio of Sichuan sauces, one of Fly by Jing’s bestsellers.

 “It had the chili crisp, Zhong sauce, and mala spice mix, and I was instantly addicted to all three,” he raves.
 Why?
 “They go on everything from eggs to salads, ice cream to cheese.
 All three are distinctly delicious.”